-Arroz con Pollo, with roots in Spain and Latin America, is a classic chicken and rice recipe made with browned chicken, white rice, onions, bell peppers, peas, and spices.
-A delicious and easy one-pan meal and comfort food that takes about an hour to make.
+Arroz con Pollo is a comforting Latin American chicken and rice recipe made with browned chicken, white rice, onions, bell peppers, peas, and spices.
+An easy and delicious one-pan meal that takes about an hour to make.

 There are many different “traditional” ways of preparing arroz con pollo, each version unique to various countries.
-In Puerto Rico, for example, beer and annatto oil are two must-have ingredients, whereas, in Spain, saffron is common and responsible for the beautiful yellow-colored rice also typical to paella.
+In Puerto Rico, for example, beer and annatto oil are two must-have ingredients.
+In Spain, saffron is common and responsible for the beautiful yellow-colored rice also typical to paella.

 How to Make Arroz con Pollo

-Pat the chicken pieces dry with a few paper towels and season with a generous pinch of salt and black pepper.
+1. Begin by patting the chicken pieces dry with a few paper towels and seasoning them with a generous pinch of salt and black pepper.
+Feel free to add other seasonings if you’d like including paprika, garlic powder, or onion powder.

-Bring the mixture to a high simmer.
-Nestle the browned chicken pieces over the rice mixture before covering with a tight-fitting lid.
-Reduce to low heat, and cook for approximately 25 minutes, or until the chicken is fully cooked and the rice has absorbed all of the liquid.
+5. Bring the mixture to a simmer then nestle the seared chicken pieces on top of the rice mixture.
+Cover the pan with a tight-fitting lid, reduce to low heat, and cook for approximately 25 minutes, or until the chicken is fully cooked and the rice has absorbed all of the liquid.

-I like to serve mine garnished with fresh mint and lemon juice, and maybe a little hot sauce.
+I like to serve this arroz con pollo recipe with fresh mint leaves and fresh lemon juice, and maybe a little hot sauce.
 Fresh cilantro would also pair well.

 Recipe Tips and Variations

-- For bolder flavor, drizzle with a little olive oil and sprinkle them with a little cumin, garlic powder, onion powder, paprika, Mexican oregano, and chili powder.
-Rub the seasoning all over the chicken and, time-permitting, marinate the chicken overnight.
+For bolder flavor, drizzle the chicken breasts with a little olive oil and sprinkle them with a little cumin, garlic powder, onion powder, paprika, Mexican oregano, and chili powder.
+Rub the seasoning all over the chicken and, time permitting, marinate the chicken overnight.

 - Santa Fe Chicken Recipe